What should you do if the power goes out?

 What causes blinking lights?

 Blinking lights are actually a sign of a properly functioning distribution system.
-If a fault occurs on a line (this could be from a lightning strike, trees limbs coming in contact with a line or even an animal), a device called an Oil Circuit Recloser (OCR) opens to stop it and then closes again.
+If a fault occurs on a line (from a lightning strike, trees limbs coming in contact with a line or even an animal), a device called an Oil Circuit Recloser (OCR) opens to stop it and then closes again.

-In this way OCRs are essentially "circuit breakers" for the distribution system, much like the breakers in your home’s electrical panel.
-It permits power to continue flowing with only a brief interruption, rather than an extended outage.
+OCRs are "circuit breakers" for the distribution system, much like the breakers in your home.
+They permit power to continue flowing with only a brief interruption, rather than an extended outage.

 Typically, the OCR will open and close three times to give the fault a chance to clear itself.
-If the fault does not clear itself after the third "blink," the OCR stays open, causing an outage.
-This protects the lines from damage and isolates the problem until linemen can repair it.
+If the fault does not clear itself, the OCR stays open, causing an outage.
+This protects the lines from damage and isolates the problem.

 Meanwhile, your electric cooperative works to keep blinking lights to a minimum.
 Tree trimmers keep power lines free of interfering branches.
-Pest shields are installed to keep animals away from sensitive equipment.
-Lightning arrestors are also part of the process Federated uses to make sure members have a reliable system.
+Pest shields are installed to keep animals away.
+Lightning arrestors are also used to make sure members have a reliable system.

 If you are experiencing blinks often, please call us so line crews can inspect the lines and equipment.
-Otherwise, e-mail us.
 It's also helpful if you can tell us the days and times the blinks occur.